-I opted to have a survey completed on a house in Crawcrook and Ryton ahead of retaining lawyers.
+I opted to have a survey completed on a property in Crawcrook and Ryton in advance of appointing lawyers.
 I have been advised that there is a flying freehold element to the house.
-The surveyor advised that some mortgage companies may not grant a mortgage on this type of premises.
+The surveyor advised that some mortgage companies will refuse to grant a mortgage on a flying freehold home.